 Using a qualitative approach, the thesis conducts a comprehensive empirical investigation to identify factors that have contributed to the low acceptance of electronic signatures, in particular, the digital signature in the Australian business community.

-Supervisors: Professor Paul von Nessen and Mr Paul Sugden Date of registration of the PhD: November 2004 Date of submission of the PhD thesis: November 2008 Date PhD was awarded: April 2009 Thesis published: Aashish Srivastava, ElectronicSignatures for B2B Contracts Evidence from Australia (Springer India, 2013) Name of candidate: George Dimitrov University at which the PhD was registered and the awarding institution: Katholieke Universiteit Leuven Department or faculty: Interdisciplinair Centrum voor Recht und Informatica Title of the degree: PhD in Laws Title of the thesis: Liability of Certification Service Providers Supervisor: Professor Dr Jos Dumortier Thesis published: George Dimitrov, Liability of Certification Services Providers (VDM Verlag Dr. Müller, 2008) Name of candidate: Adrian McCullagh University at which the PhD is registered and the awarding institution: Queensland University of Technology Department or faculty: Information Security Research Centre, Faculty of Information Technology Title of the degree: PhD Title of the thesis: The Incorporation of Trust Strategies in Digital Signature Regimes Brief description: The aim of this research is to document the differences between a traditional signature and an electronic signature including in particular one form of electronic signature known as a "digital signature".
+Supervisors: Professor Paul von Nessen and Mr Paul

+Sugden

+Date of registration: November 2004

+Date of submission: November 2008

+Date of award: April 2009

+Thesis published: Aashish Srivastava, ElectronicSignatures for B2B Contracts Evidence from Australia

+(Springer India, 2013)

+Name of candidate: George Dimitrov

+University at which the PhD was registered and the awarding institution: Katholieke Universiteit Leuven

+Department or faculty: Interdisciplinair Centrum voor

+Recht und Informatica

+Title of the degree: PhD in Laws

+Title of the thesis: Liability of Certification Service

+Providers

+Supervisor: Professor Dr Jos Dumortier

+Thesis published: George Dimitrov, Liability of Certification Services Providers (VDM Verlag Dr.

+Müller, 2008)

+Name of candidate: Adrian McCullagh

+University at which the PhD is registered and the awarding institution: Queensland University of

+Technology

+Department or faculty: Information Security Research

+Centre, Faculty of Information Technology

+Title of the degree: PhD

+Title of the thesis: The Incorporation of Trust Strategies in Digital Signature Regimes

+Brief description: The aim of this research is to document the differences between a traditional signature and an electronic signature including in particular one form of electronic signature known as a "digital signature".
 It will be established that it is a fallacy for legislators to insist upon functional equivalence between electronic/digital signatures and traditional signatures from a legal perspective.
 Many jurisdictions have not only advocated functional equivalence but in so doing have also approached the legal recognition of signing digital documents from a technology neutral language perspective in their respective electronic signature legislative regimes, whilst at the same time attempting to create some magical certainty for commerce to rely on.
 In short, there is, as this thesis will show, a clear contradiction concerning technology neutral language in electronic signature regimes and the certainty that commerce requires.
-Technology neutral language regimes provide no guidance to either the judiciary or commerce in their dealings with enforceable contracts that are evidenced electronically and where the "signature" is in dispute.
+Technology neutral language regimes

+provide no guidance to either the judiciary or commerce in their dealings with enforceable contracts that are evidenced electronically and where the "signature" is in dispute.
 There are, as will be established in this thesis, too many fundamental differences for functional equivalence to be achieved.
 This thesis does not attempt to define an electronic signature, as any definition would most likely overtime become outdated as technology advances such concept, but this thesis does describe a set of elements which if technologically achievable would closely correspond to the traditional concept of a signature as commercially and legally understood.

-Supervisors: Professor William Caelli and Professor Peter Little External markers: Professor Alan Tyree and Professor Bob Blackley Snr, University of Texas A&M Date of submission of the PhD thesis: July 2001 Date PhD awarded: 3 February 2001 Request to be included If you are currently doing a PhD regarding an element of electronic evidence and electronic signatures, and would like to have your details added to our Current Research section, please download and complete a submission form (docx) and send by email to: stephenmason@stephenmason.co.uk Candidates taking PhDs Name of candidate: Tonu Mets Contact: http://www.oi.ut.ee/en/studies/it-law-programme-team University at which the PhD is registered and the awarding institution: Tartu Ülikool (University of Tartu) Department or faculty: Õigusteaduskond (School of Law) Title of the degree: PhD Title of the: Applicability of general rules of evidence to digital evidence Brief description:
+Supervisors: Professor William Caelli and Professor Peter Little

+External markers: Professor Alan Tyree and Professor Bob Blackley Snr, University of Texas A&M

+Date of submission: July 2001

+Date of award: 3 February 2001

+Request to be included

+If you are currently doing a PhD regarding an element of electronic evidence and electronic signatures, and would like to have your details added to our Current Research section, please download and complete a submission form (docx) and send by email to:

+stephenmason@stephenmason.co.uk

+Candidates taking PhDs

+Name of candidate: Jessica Shurson

+University at which the PhD is registered and the awarding institution: Queen Mary University of London

+Department or faculty: Centre for Commercial Law Studies

+Title of the degree: PhD

+Title of the thesis: 'Legal Jurisdiction and the Globalization of Evidence: A Theory of Data

+Sovereignty for Law Enforcement Access to Data Across Borders'

+Brief description: